HenryBenYakov/amazon_firebase_project/README.md

-# Welcome to my Amazon Full Stack Project
+# Welcome to my Amazon Full-Stack Project

 ## The APP is been Deployed to Vercel